blbadger/blbadger.github.io/puzzle-projects.md

 			a, b = ls[i]
 ```

 so now (a, b) is set to the coordinates of the first unknown space.
-This is a good time to initialize a variable 'count' to be 0, which will change to 1 if a digit cannot be inserted at the unknown space.
+This is a good time to initialize a variable `count` to be 0, which will change to 1 if a digit cannot be inserted at the unknown space.
 If there are no legal moves in the first unknown space, the puzzle is not solveable!
-The 'count' becomes important in subsequent spaces, and signals the need to backtrack: if no digit can be insterted at a space, then count stays 0 and we will add a clause to initiate backtracking if that is the case.
-Let's also initiate the variable 'c', which will store the next number to be tested as follows:
+The `count` becomes important in subsequent spaces, and signals the need to backtrack: if no digit can be insterted at a space, then count stays 0 and we will add a clause to initiate backtracking if that is the case.
+Let's also initiate the variable `c`, which will store the next number to be tested as follows:

 ```python
    	count = 0